NSagynbek/Demo2/README.md

 Social Login: Provides options to log in or sign up using Facebook or Google.
 Switch Between Login and Signup: Users can easily switch between the login and signup forms.
 Usage
 Login Form: Enter your email/username and password.
 Click the "SHOW" button to reveal the password if needed.
-Click the "LOGIN" button to log in.
+Click the "Log in" button to log in.

 Signup Form: Click the "New user?
 Signup now" link to switch to the signup form.
 Enter your name, email, and password.
 Click the "SHOW" button to reveal the password if needed.
 Click the "SIGNUP" button to create an account.